KA! Empathogenics Review: Kanna, Mood Support & What to Expect

 Many users describe feeling more open and less socially tense.

-There is early research exploring PDE4 inhibition and potential cognitive effects, though human data remains limited.
+Early research explores PDE4 inhibition and potential cognitive effects, though human data remains limited.

 Safety Considerations